rhdtownsend/msg/docs/source/appendices/grid-tools/specint_to_specgrid.rst

 ~~~~~~~~~~~~~~~~~~~

 The :command:`specint_to_specgrid` tool packages together multiple
-:fileref:`specint` files to make a spectroscopic grid, writing it to a
+:f-schema:`specint` files to make a spectroscopic grid, writing it to a
-:fileref:`specgrid`.
+:f-schema:`specgrid`.
 It accepts the following command-line arguments:

 .. program:: specint_to_specgrid